 ESG Regulation

-ESG regulation is evolving rapidly and the complexity of its requirements affects banks and financial institutions across different areas.
+ESG regulation is evolving rapidly and its requirements affect banks and other financial institutions across areas such as risk management, investment services, product management, reporting, disclosure and the prevention of greenwashing.

-On this page you will find an overview of the key regulations related to ESG.
+On this website you will find an overview of the key regulations related to ESG and sustainable finance.

-In 2019, the European Union presented the The European Green Deal, a comprehensive policy package representing a Strategy Document for meeting climate goals, which aims to steer the EU towards climate neutrality by 2050.
-In the context of this initiative, a number of regulatory provisions have been put in place to achieve climate neutrality.
+In 2019, the European Union presented the European Green Deal, aiming to steer the EU towards climate neutrality by 2050.
+Following this strategy, a number of regulatory measures have been adopted in the areas of sustainable finance, sustainability reporting, taxonomy, ESG risk management and transparency of financial products.

 Taxonomy: Regulation (EU) 2020/852 establishes a classification system that defines a framework for companies to determine whether an economic activity can be classified as 'environmentally sustainable'.